 - Wet conditions in winter may also necessitate the use of hoof moisturizer or conditioner to “waterproof” the hoof.
 Hoof dressings can also help with dry conditions in winter.

 Your vet and farrier are a team – know when to call one, the other, or both.

 - I will always suggest calling your vet first.
-Vets have the x-rays and diagnostic skills and are licensed to do both of those.
+Vets have the x-rays and diagnostic skills and are licensed to do both.
 They can also prescribe a pain management regime to help your horse get comfortable quickly.

-- Loop your farrier in at the same time to create channels for drainage or provide supportive shoeing for laminitis or pads for bruising.
+- Loop your farrier in simultaneously to create channels for drainage or provide supportive shoeing for laminitis or pads for bruising.